ZhijieXiong/pyedmine/README_EN.md

 - `v0.1.0` Initial release version
 - `v0.1.1` Fixed some bugs and added 5 knowledge tracking models, namely ATDKT, CLKT, DTransformer, GRKT and HDLPKT
-- `v0.2.0`beat version, but GRKT model training will report an error (NaN), which has not been resolved yet
+- `v0.2.0` beta version, but GRKT model training will report an error (NaN), which has not been resolved yet

 ## Reference Code